juju-solutions/interface-kube-control/README.md

 ```

-## Requires (kubernetes-worker side)
+## Requires (kubernetes-worker or other dependents side)

 ### States

 * `kube-control.connected`

-  Enabled when a master has joined the relation.
+  Enabled when a control-plane unit has joined the relation.

 * `kube-control.dns.available`

-  Enabled when DNS info is available from the master.
+  Enabled when DNS info is available.

 * `kube-control.auth.available`

-  Enabled when authentication credentials are present from the master.
+  Enabled when authentication credentials are available.

 * `kube-control.cluster_tag.available`

-  Enabled when cluster tag is present from the master.
+  Enabled when cluster tag is available.

 * `kube-control.registry_location.available`

-  Enabled when registry location is present from the master.
+  Enabled when registry location is available.

+* `kube-control.controller_taints.available`

+  Enabled when control-plane taints are available.

+* `kube-control.controller_labels.available`

+  Enabled when control-plane labels are available.

 ### Methods

 * `kube_control.get_dns()`

-  Returns a dictionary of DNS info sent by the master.
+  Returns a dictionary of DNS info sent by the controller.
 The keys in the
   dict are: domain, private-address, sdn-ip, port.

 * `kube_control.set_gpu(enabled=True)`

-  Tell the master that we are gpu-enabled.
+  Tell the controller that we are gpu-enabled.

 *  `kube_control.get_auth_credentials(user)`